-Myth #2: My Ex Will Get Half of Everything I Own
+Divorce Myth #2: My Ex Will Get Half of Everything I Own

 Because North Carolina is an equitable division state, the court will divide property between spouses in an equitable, or fair.
-All marital property, which includes any property that was acquired or earned during the marriage (excluding those received as gifts or inheritance), will be separated based on what the judge believes is fair for each party.
+All marital property, which includes any property the parties acquired or earned during the marriage (excluding those received as gifts or inheritance), will be separated based on what the judge believes is fair for each party.
 Uneven distribution may occur if one spouse has a greater income or ability to pay assets or alimony.
-In addition, unequal division can occur if one party is allocated a larger amount of marital debt.
+In addition, an unequal division can occur if one party is allocated a larger amount of marital debt.

-Myth #3: Divorces are Filled with Fights and Emotional Stresses
+Divorce Myth #3: Divorces are Filled with Fights and Emotional Stresses

-Myth #4: You Don’t Need a Lawyer
+Divorce Myth #4: You Don’t Need a Divorce Lawyer